-This guide is intended for anyone responsible for installing Oracle Database10g release 2 (10.2) on a single hp-ux Itanium system.
-If you want to install Oracle Real Application Clusters on a UNIX cluster, refer to Oracle Real Application Clusters Installation and Configuration Guide for installation instructions.
+This guide is intended for anyone responsible for installing Oracle Database10g release 2 (10.2) on a single Solaris Operating System (x86) system.
+If you want to install Oracle Real Application Clusters on a UNIX cluster, refer to Oracle Database Oracle Clusterware and Oracle Real Application Clusters Installation Guide for hp Tru64 UNIX for installation instructions.